progvocab/products-service/database/oracle/indexes/bitmap.md

 ---

 ## **Bitmap Use Cases**
+- used in OLAP,  not suitable for OLTP as it locks the entire range.
 - Representing presence/absence (e.g., bloom filters, indexing in DBs like Oracle)
 - Set operations (union, intersection)
 - Sparse data compression